Home DessertCakes Vanilla Sponge Cake

 Can I add other flavours or variations to the Vanilla Sponge Cake?

 Absolutely!
 The Vanilla Sponge Cake provides a versatile base for experimenting with different flavours and variations.
 Try adding cocoa powder to create a chocolate version of the cake.
 Sift two tablespoons of unsweetened cocoa powder with the dry ingredients and mix well to remove any lumps.
-For a refreshing twist, you can grate the peel of an orange or lemon and add it to the batter along with the vanilla essence.
+For a refreshing twist, you can grate the peel of an orange or lemon and add it to the batter along with the wet ingredients, including oil, milk, and pure vanilla extract.
 You may also use orange or lemon essence for a more robust citrus flavour.
 These variations allow you to customize the cake according to your preferences and create delightful interpretations of the classic Vanilla Sponge Cake.

 Abigail May 13, 2023 - 4:52 pm